 Remember that you will have to pay this excess if you make a claim, so it’s crucial to work out what you can afford to pay.
 For this reason, it’s not advisable to choose a very high amount of excess solely for the sake of reducing your premium.
 Our advisors here at Healthcare Clarity can help you calculate a reasonable and realistic figure, so contact the team to discuss your situation.

 You are usually able to add excess to your health insurance plan at the point of renewal if you want to cut costs.
-For example, if your premium has gone up, adding an excess of as little as £200 can potentially reduce your policy by up to 10%.
+For example, if your premium has gone up, adding an excess of as little as £200 can potentially reduce your health policy cost by up to 10%.
 Some insurers may also allow you to add health insurance excess mid-term.

 However, don’t rush to make this change to your policy.
-If you want to decrease your monthly premium, let us review your current policy to see if there is an alternative before putting an excess on your plan.
+If you want to decrease your monthly premium, let us review your current health policy to see if there is an alternative before putting an excess on your plan.
 Get in touch with Healthcare Clarity now, and one of our expert advisors can talk you through the best course of action.